 You can trim the fat, but I don't.
 Most of it melts away during baking, and what remains is delicious.
 The fat also helps protect the chicken from drying out in the oven.

-The smoked paprika is an important ingredient that adds great flavor.
-Please don't skip it.
+Seasonings, especially salt, are guidelines.
+Adjust to taste.
+However, the smoked paprika is an important ingredient that adds great flavor.
+I highly recommend using it.

 A few readers have mentioned over the years that although the chicken was delicious, it didn't brown the way mine does.
 A few things can affect how browned the chicken gets.
 Ovens vary, and sometimes the thighs release extra moisture and end up steaming instead of baking.
 If this happens to you, here's my advice for next time: Make sure to pat the chicken thighs very dry before seasoning, give them plenty of space on the pan, and - if the pan is broiler-safe - finish with a quick broil.
 Doubling the paprika also helps deepen both color and flavor.
 Even with all that, if your chicken has been "enhanced" (injected with saline or broth), it'll naturally release more liquid as it cooks.
 That extra moisture makes browning difficult, especially with skinless pieces.
 Even a hot oven can only do so much against that.